By: Susana Vega

 Sometimes I think having cancer would be a good idea because it would give me an excuse to sleep.
 And I’m aware of how fucked up that sounds.
 I spent years caring for oncology patients, and yet somehow, when the thought crosses my mind, I’m filled with longing.

-Then I think of one patient who, when I inquired if he needed anything as he sat in his chair, in the dark at 3 am, surrounded by his sleeping family members, simply responded with, “just live your life well.”
+Then I think of one patient who, when I inquired if he needed anything as he sat in his chair, in the dark at 3 am, surrounded by his sleeping family members, simply responded with, “just live your life well”.
 I’m sure he’s dead now, and I’ve failed him.
 I’m 39 years old, and I don’t know how life has become what it is.
-Flash forward ten years from that night, and now, as a midwife, I care for countless women whose stories break my heart, women who beg me to write them notes saying it’s ok to return to work to weeks after a c-section because they have no choice.
+Flash forward ten years from that night, and now, as a midwife.
+I care for countless women whose stories break my heart.
+Women who beg me to write them notes saying it’s ok to return to work for weeks after a c-section because they have no choice.

 Recently I reached out to an old professor to inquire as to her recommendations on how to expedite the dissertation process of my Ph.D. studies.
 I just want to get this shit done.
 I shared her with how my time was divided between work, school, managing a home, and mothering.
-She commented on how one day I’ll look back and know-how spread thin I was, but feel proud, how “we all go through this,” and it’ll all be “worth it.”
-And I chant this to myself, over and over, in some desperate attempt to soothe my nerves, to comfort myself when I yet again do some ridiculous thing because I just cannot focus.
+She commented on how one day I’ll look back and know-how spread thin I was.
+But feel proud, how “we all go through this,” and it’ll all be “worth it”.
+And I chant this to myself, over and over, in some desperate attempt to soothe my nerves.
+To comfort myself when I yet again do some ridiculous thing because I just cannot focus.